rasika2012/openchoreo/docs/resource-kind-reference-guide.md

             responses:
               '200':
                 description: OK
-  # Network visibility levels that the endpoint is exposed.
-  #
-  # Public: Exposed to the public internet.
-  # Organization: Exposed to the organization.
-  # Project: Exposed to the project.
-  #
-  # +allowedValues: [Public, Organization, Project]
-  # +optional (default: [Public])
-  networkVisibilities:
-    - Public
-    - Organization
-    - Project
   # Configuration parameters related to the managed endpoint.
   # This is only applicable for REST, GraphQL, and Websocket endpoint types.
   #
-  # The configuration parameters within this field are used to configure the managed API Gateway.
+  # The configuration parameters within this field are used to configure the managed API Gateways.
+  # This configuration may be overridden by NetworkVisibility specific configuration.
   # TODO: finalize the configuration parameters.
-  #

   # +optional
   apiSettings:
     securitySchemes: